Hero Background

 Bathroom style and fittings - how do they influence the cost of a bathroom renovation in Australia?

 A major influence of the cost of renovating a bathroom comes down to the style of bathroom and the fittings you opt for.
-For example:
+According to a 2024 study from Hipages:

-• Budget tiles cost anywhere from $30 to $55 per square meter (m2) while premium tiles can cost $165m2 or more.
+• A budget ceramic or porcelain tiles can cost anywhere from $30 to $55 per square meter (m2).

 Cost differences will vary for other fittings such as shower screens, basins, taps, exhaust fans, bathroom lighting, towel rails, tapware and more.